OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/store-sendgrid-php-how-to-send-email.md

      <body>
      <p>Hello -name-,<br>
      Thank you for your interest in our products.
-We have set up an appointment toocall you at -time- EST toodiscuss your needs in more detail.
+We have set up an appointment to call you at -time- EST to discuss your needs in more detail.

      Regards,